nexxai/LGTVMessenger/README.md

 4. Point your web server's root directory to the `/public` folder in this distribution.

 If you ever need to add another TV to the list, you can run `php artisan lg:add` and follow the prompts

+## Contributing

+All PRs are welcome and very much appreciated.
+I whipped this together in a single evening, so there will *definitely* be places where this code could be improved.